Lowther Hall Anglican Grammar School: Campus

 Lowther Hall Anglican Grammar is located on Leslie Road in Essendon, which is situated close to amenities such as Essendon Station.
-There is also a hall, named the Joan M Garde Cultural Centre, which houses dance and drama classrooms, private music rooms, a lecture theatre, changerooms, a stage, and sports offices.
+There is also a hall, named the Joan M. Garde Cultural Centre, which houses dance and drama classrooms, private music rooms, a lecture theatre, changerooms, a stage, and sports offices.
 The Noelene Horton Centre focuses on the sciences over three levels, one of which is a rooftop learning area and the basement houses dance and music.
-Blinkbonnie House was opened in February 2018 and provides new amenities for students who are in Kindergarten, Prep and Year 1.
-The basement houses performing arts, media and the Mary Thurman Recital Space.
+Blinkbonnie House was opened in February 2018 and provides amenities for students who are in Kindergarten, Prep and Year 1.
+The basement houses performing arts, media, and the Mary Thurman Recital Space.

 Houses

-The houses at Lowther Hall are named after previous Anglican Archbishop of Melbourne, they include: